djaustin/tractor-beam/README.md

 ## Usage

-Install the application using the `go` CLI
+Install the application using the `go` CLI or download the appropriate binary from the [releases page.](https://github.com/djaustin/tractor-beam/releases)

 ```bash
 go install github.com/djaustin/tractor-beam@latest